 Addendum on Bible Defense of Slavery

 I came across this cloth bound book when preaching at Dryridge Presbyterian Church, located in the most southern part of Cincinnati Presbytery, almost 40 miles south of the Ohio River.
 I vowed that someday I would examine it more closely.
 Oddly enough, the very next Sunday I was filling in at the Ripley Presbyterian Church, once served by the most famous abolitionist of the region, John Rankin, who, with his wife and sons helped a large number of runaway slaves escape north to freedom in Canada.
 Thus in the course of a week I spanned the two irreconcilable sides that divided our nation in the 19th century.

-If you find this material useful, please help us keep afloat financially by going to the Visual Parables Store and buy access to one of the issues–or buy an annual subscription to Visual Parables at the special $10 off price (during Dec.
-2014 only).
+If you find this material useful, please help us keep afloat financially by going to the Visual Parables Store and buy access to one of the issues–or buy an annual subscription to Visual Parables.
+This review, with 14 discussion questions, is in the December 2013 issue of VP.